 From February 1763 until July 1764 Bateman commanded the Ludlow Castle 40, going out to West Africa and returning from Antigua to Spithead in June 1764.
 He then had the guardship Bellona 74 at Plymouth from 1766-7.

 On 20 February 1776 he was appointed to the Winchelsea 32, going out to Jamaica in May, and remaining on that station throughout the following year where he cruised off the Caicos Islands, and later off Cap François.
-He exchanged with Captain Nicholas Vincent of the thirty year-old Yarmouth 64 on 25 July 1778, whereupon the Winchelsea returned to England and the Yarmouth sailed in December to reinforce the Leeward Islands fleet.
+Having returned home he joined the thirty year-old Yarmouth 64 on 25 July 1778, and sailed in December to reinforce the Leeward Islands fleet.

 Bateman became a superannuated captain shortly afterwards, thereby ensuring that he received a pension, but he never served at sea again and disappeared into obscurity.